Dr Joanna Przedlacka

 My projects include: (1) the acoustics of inter-speaker variation in Received Pronunciation in the 1930s; (2) temporal properties of nasal energy patterns in in standard Polish with contact accelerometry (adhesive microphones) and dynamic monitoring of oral and nasal airflow (3) using autocorrelation to measure glottalisation in natural speech, where visual acoustic or auditory criteria are lacking.

 Teaching and other activities

-I teach Prelims Paper IX (Phonetics and Phonology), FHS Paper B/XII (Phonetics) and selected topics for General Linguistics Paper A. Before coming to Oxford I lectured phonetics for clinical, fieldwork and ELT purposes (UCL and De Montfort University).
-I am a co-organiser of the biennial Phonetics Teaching and Learning Conference and associate director of the Summer Course in English Phonetics at UCL.
+I teach Prelims Paper IX (Phonetics and Phonology), FHS Paper B/XII (Phonetics) and FHS General Linguistics Paper A. Before coming to Oxford I lectured phonetics for clinical, fieldwork and ELT purposes (UCL and De Montfort University).
+I am an associate director of the Summer Course in English Phonetics at UCL and co-organiser of the biennial Phonetics Teaching and Learning Conference.
 I have also been co-examiner for the International Phonetic Association’s Certificate of Proficiency in the Phonetics of English.

-2018.
+2019.
 Przedlacka, J. and Ashby, M. Comparing the Received Pronunciation of J.R.
 Firth and Daniel Jones: A sociophonetic perspective.
-Journal of the International Phonetic Association.
+Journal of the International Phonetic Association 49 (3).
+381 – 400.